qed-lab/World_space-Cueing/README.md

 4. **Look directly** at the object (bring it **inside** the circle) — the pulsing stops
 5. The effect is intentionally subtle; look for slight brightness changes at the edges of your vision

-> **Tip**: The cue target objects use dark colors (dark red, blue, green) against a gray environment so the brightness boost is more visible.
-If you have difficulty seeing the effect, try dimming your room lighting or adjusting your monitor brightness.

 ### Re-integrating VR Eye Tracking

 To use real eye-tracking hardware instead of simulated gaze: